German frigate Baden-Württemberg: Construction and career

 Baden-Württemberg was laid down on 2 November 2011 and launched on 12 December 2013 in Hamburg, Germany.
 She was commissioned on 17 June 2019.

 On 17 April 2020, Baden-Württemberg completed her extreme weather test in the South Atlantic after she left Brazil on 7 February to test hot weather near the Equator.

 In January 2022, it was reported that full operational capability for Baden-Württemberg was still only expected in mid-2023.
+In 2024, Baden-Württemberg was selected to undertake an around the world deployment, accompanied by the support ship Frankfurt am Main.
+In September, the frigate sailed through the Taiwan Strait.

+The frigate along with Frankfurt am Main participated in the Maritime Partnership Exercise (MPX) with the Indian Navy's INS Delhi from 21 to 23 October 2024 in the Bay of Bengal and the Indian Ocean.
+On its return journey, the frigate avoided passage through the Red Sea due to its inability to counter potential threats posed by Houthi rebels.